Lorin Morgan-Richards: Writing career

-In 2002, Richards moved to Los Angeles to start over where he refocused his artistic direction into writing and illustrating, which he said: "did not need the expenses of my past but only a pen and paper."
-While his novel Me’ma and the Great Mountain (2012) began drafts as early as 2002, it was Simon Snootle and Other Small Stories that became his first book release in 2009.
+In 2002, Morgan-Richards moved to Los Angeles to start over where he refocused his artistic direction into writing and illustrating, which he said: "did not need the expenses of my past but only a pen and paper."
+While his novel Me'ma and the Great Mountain (2012) began drafts as early as 2002, it was Simon Snootle and Other Small Stories that became his first book release in 2009.

-The following year Richards delivered four new releases including his second book of short stories in A Boy Born from Mold and Other Delectable Morsels.
+The following year Morgan-Richards delivered four new releases including his second book of short stories in A Boy Born from Mold and Other Delectable Morsels.

-Richards conceptualized most of The Goodbye Family characters in 2009 during a trip to the UK and France with his wife, although they were mentioned before this in his western novel Me’ma and the Great Mountain.
-Richards explains "I took a diary on the trip to write my second novel The Goodbye Family.
+Morgan-Richards conceptualized most of The Goodbye Family characters in 2009 during a trip to the UK and France with his wife, although they were mentioned before this in his western novel Me'ma and the Great Mountain.
+Morgan-Richards explains "I took a diary on the trip to write my second novel The Goodbye Family.

 The Goodbye family consisted of undertakers Otis and Pyridine, their daughter Orphie and her pet tarantula Dorian.
 Orphie was first seen atop the Notre Dame Cathedral with gargoyles, Otis was trying to board a train at customs with a shrunken head, Pyridine was sewing a limb back together in Cardiff, and Dorian was capturing a fairy to eat.
 Following these illustrations, a cat Ouiji was unveiled and Orphie is said to have a brother named Kepla, but he is hardly ever seen and it is unclear if he even exists."

-Between 2009 and 2013, Richards was bookbinding his limited edition versions of each title with runs equaling 50 to 400.
+Between 2009 and 2013, Morgan-Richards was bookbinding his limited edition versions of each title with runs equaling 50 to 400.
 These collectible books were typically oversewn by hand with a faux leather hard backing and linen pages inside.
 In an interview he states:

 "Having seen what is being printed by majors these days with poor quality paper, I wanted to provide the reader with a book that carries more value near the same price and that can last for generations.
 Nothing would be more inspiring to me than to know my books are treasured like an heirloom."

-Stylistically, Richards prefers a pencil and ink approach to his illustrations, and his writing often has elements of dark satire.
+Stylistically, Morgan-Richards prefers a pencil and ink approach to his illustrations, and his writing often has elements of dark satire.
 Many of his stories also have a strong environmental message.

-Between 2015 and 2018 Richards ran two weekly cartoons on Steamkat, a comic strip site, The Goodbye Family and The Noodle Rut.
-Richards won the 2016 Official Tasty Nugget award for his illustrated story Sad Lost Doll.
-Since 2018, Richards has syndicated his series The Goodbye Family on Tapas as well as through his social media.
-In 2021, Richards created The Goodbye Family: The Animated Series.
+Between 2015 and 2018 Morgan-Richards ran two weekly cartoons on Steamkat, a comic strip site, The Goodbye Family and The Noodle Rut.
+Morgan-Richards won the 2016 Official Tasty Nugget award for his illustrated story Sad Lost Doll.
+Since 2018, Morgan-Richards has syndicated his series The Goodbye Family on Tapas as well as through his social media.
+In 2021, Morgan-Richards created The Goodbye Family: The Animated Series.

 The Goodbye Family

-Since 2017, Richards has released his comic collections on a nearly quarterly basis, growing his audience, and solely focusing on The Goodbye Family and his Weird West brand.
+Morgan-Richards has released his comic collections on a nearly quarterly basis, growing his audience, and solely focusing on The Goodbye Family and his Weird West brand.
 In an interview in 2019, he announced an early 2020 release of his second novel The Goodbye Family and the Great Mountain.